-Imposition of New Restrictions:
+Imposition of new restrictions:

-The continuous infection of hundreds and thousands of Ghanaians has given rise to the government announcing new measures to help curtail the spread of Covid 19.
+The continual infection of hundreds and thousands of Ghanaians has led to the government announcing new measures to help curtail the spread of Covid-19.
 The mandatory wearing of face masks is the latest of such measures.
-Supported by an

-Executive Instrument (EI), it is now an offence for anyone in Ghana to be in public without a face covering (mask) and the punitive measures attached to the flouting of this regulation is so severe that it has been described by some as draconian.
+Supported by an Executive Instrument (EI), it is now an offence for anyone in Ghana to be in public without a face covering (mask) and the punitive measures attached to the flouting of this regulation are so severe that they have been described by some as draconian.
 An offender risks being imprisoned for a period up to 10 years or fined a sum from GHS 12,000.00 to GHS 60,000.00.
-There are on-going discussions in the public space for a more enforceable action to adopted rather than what has been prescribed by the EI 164.
+There are ongoing discussions in the public space for a more enforceable action to be adopted rather than what has been prescribed by the EI 164.

-Borders Remain Closed:
+Borders remain closed:

-Ghana's entry borders remain closed though there has been the gradual removal of Covid 19 related restrictions.
-The Measure was part of initial strategies to stop the importation of the Covid 19 virus into the country as has been instituted by several countries around the globe.
-This measure though necessary continues to put untold pressure and hardship on individuals and businesses.
-Several Ghanaians continue to make a case from their current places of domicile outside Ghana, for the government to assist them return home.
-Some efforts have already begun in this regard with some Ghanaians recently evacuated from some Arab nations.
-Certain Missions in Ghana have also initiated steps to return home some of their citizens who were affected by the lockdown in Ghana.
+Ghana's entry borders remain closed, although there has been a gradual removal of the Covid-19 related restrictions.
+The measure was part of initial strategies to stop the importation of the Covid-19 virus into the country, as has been instituted by several countries around the globe.
+This measure, though necessary, continues to put untold pressure and on individuals hardship and businesses.
+Several Ghanaians continue to make a case, from their current places of domicile outside Ghana, for the government to assist them to return home.
+Some efforts have already begun in this regard, with some Ghanaians recently evacuated from some Arab nations.
+Certain Missions in Ghana have also initiated steps to help some of their citizens who were affected by the lockdown in Ghana to return home.
 The governments of Canada, the United States of America and the United Kingdom are some of the countries that have since repatriated their nationals from Ghana.

 Cargo and passenger movement across Ghana's borders (both air and land) have been greatly affected.
-During the lockdown, only goods classified as essentials (Food, drugs and other consumables) were allowed to come into Ghana.
-There were reported cases of haulage trucks stuck at the borders of Ghana's neighbouring countries with peoples' investments getting wasted.
-Ghanaian business men continue to count their losses with their inability to bring in their imports as countries like China, USA and several European countries also shut down their economy to fight the deadly virus.
+During the lockdown, only goods classified as essentials (food, drugs and other consumables) were allowed to come into Ghana.
+There were reported cases of haulage trucks stuck at the borders of Ghana's neighbouring countries, with peoples' investments getting wasted.
+Ghanaian businessmen and women continue to count their losses due to their inability to bring in their imports, as countries like China, USA and several European countries also shut down